apache/openwhisk/docs/webactions.md

 Alternatively, OPTIONS requests can be handled manually by a web action.
 To enable this option add a `web-custom-options` annotation with a value of `true` to a web action.
 When this feature is enabled, CORS headers will not automatically be added to the request response.
-Instead, it is the developer's responsibility to append his or her desired headers programmatically.
-Below is an example of creating custom resposnes to OPTIONS requests.
+Instead, it is the developer's responsibility to append their desired headers programmatically.
+Below is an example of creating custom responses to OPTIONS requests.

 ```
 function main(params) {